Battle of Prestonpans: Aftermath

-Several hours after the battle, Cope wrote to Tweeddale to disclaim responsibility for the defeat: "I cannot reproach myself; the manner in which the enemy came on was quicker than can be described... and the cause of our men taking on a destructive panic...".
+Several hours after the battle, Cope wrote to Tweeddale to disclaim responsibility for the defeat: "I cannot reproach myself; the manner in which the enemy came on was quicker than can be described... and the cause of our men taking on a destructive panic".
 Along with Fowke and Lascelles, he was later tried by a court-martial.
 All three were exonerated, the Court deciding that defeat had been due to the "shameful conduct of the private soldiers", but Cope never held a senior command again.

-The Battle of Killiecrankie (1689) had showed that even experienced troops struggled with the ferocity of the Highland charge, a lesson reinforced at Prestonpans and Falkirk Muir in January 1746.
-Its weakness was that if the initial charge failed, the Highlanders were not equipped to hold their ground.
+The Battle of Killiecrankie (1689) had shown that even experienced troops struggled with the ferocity of the Highland charge, a lesson reinforced at Prestonpans and Falkirk Muir in January 1746.
+Its weakness was that if the initial charge failed the Highlanders were not equipped to hold their ground.
 At Culloden in April, Cumberland's troops had been drilled in countering that tactic and inflicted heavy losses on the Scots as a result.

 Victory meant the rebellion was now taken more seriously.
-In mid-October, two French ships arrived at Montrose, bringing money, weapons and an envoy, the Marquis d'Eguilles.
-Cumberland and 12,000 troops were recalled from Flanders, including 6,000 German mercenaries who arrived in Berwick-upon-Tweed a few days after Cope.
+In mid-October two French ships arrived at Montrose, bringing money, weapons and an envoy, the Marquis d'Eguilles.
+Cumberland and 12,000 troops were recalled from Flanders, including 6,000 German mercenaries, who arrived in Berwick-upon-Tweed a few days after Cope.
 They were immediately available, having been captured at Tournai in June and released on condition that they did not fight against the French.

-The argument prior to the battle between Prince Charles and Lord Murray was the first episode in an increasingly-fractious relationship, and the Jacobite Council spent the next six weeks arguing strategy.
+The argument prior to the battle between Prince Charles and Lord Murray was the first episode in an increasingly fractious relationship, and the Jacobite Council spent the next six weeks arguing strategy.
 Reversing the 1707 Union was a significant factor in Scottish Jacobites' support, which now appeared possible, and they wanted to consolidate their position.
-Charles and his exile advisors argued the removal of the Hanoverian regime was required ensure the end of the Union, which meant an invasion of England.
+Charles and his exile advisers argued the removal of the Hanoverian regime was required to ensure the end of the Union, which meant an invasion of England.
 The Scots eventually agreed after Charles assured them of substantial English and French support and left Edinburgh on 4 November and entered England on 8 November.
 Government forces, under General Roger Handasyd, retook Edinburgh on the 14th.

-On the march southward, the Council met daily to discuss strategy, and at Derby on 5 December, its members overwhelmingly counselled retreat, the only significant dissenter being Charles.
-There was no sign of the promised French landing, and despite the large crowds that turned out to see them, only Manchester provided a significant number of recruits.
+On the march southward the Council met daily to discuss strategy, and at Derby on 5 December its members overwhelmingly counselled retreat, the only significant dissenter being Charles.
+There was no sign of the promised French landing, and despite the large crowds that turned out to see them only Manchester provided a significant number of recruits.
 Preston, a Jacobite stronghold in 1715, supplied three.
-News of another French supply convoy arriving in Montrose seemed to validate the original preference for remaining in Scotland, and the Jacobites turned northward the next day.
+News of another French supply convoy arriving in Montrose seemed to validate the original preference for remaining in Scotland and the Jacobites turned northward the next day.
 The rising ended with defeat at Culloden in April 1746.